koallann/savings-account-microservice/README.md

     > CREATE USER clp
     > ALTER USER clp WITH ENCRYPTED PASSWORD '123456';

-3. Grant permissions on database to the user:
+3. Grant permissions on database, tables and sequences to the user:
     > GRANT ALL PRIVILEGES ON DATABASE savings_account TO clp;

-4. Grant permissions on all tables to the user:
     > GRANT ALL ON ALL TABLES TO clp;

-5. Grant permissions on sequences to the user:
     > GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO clp;

 ## Run app